Own Your Power

 Amanda Vinicky

-Amanda Vinicky is a correspondent and segment host who focuses primarily on Illinois government and politics—though her insatiable curiosity leads her to cover a little bit of everything.
-Vinicky joined WTTW’s “Chicago Tonight” in 2017, after spending a decade as the Statehouse Bureau Chief for NPR Illinois and the Illinois Public Radio network.
+Amanda Vinicky is vice president, communications at Intersect Illinois.
+Most recently, she was a correspondent and host of the recap program “Week in Review” who focuses primarily on Illinois government and politics—though her insatiable curiosity lead her to cover a little bit of everything.
+Vinicky joined “Chicago Tonight” in 2017, after spending a decade as the Statehouse Bureau Chief for NPR Illinois and the Illinois Public Radio network.
 She also co-hosted WSEC-TV’s “CapitolView,” and was a regular analyst on the “State Week” roundtable.
-Her work and analysis has been featured on shows including NPR’s “Morning Edition,” “All Things Considered” and “The Takeaway,” and she’s garnered top honors from the Illinois Associated Press and the Association of Capitol Reporters and Editors.
+Her work and analysis has been featured on shows including NPR’s “Morning Edition,” “All Things Considered” and “The Takeaway,” and she’s garnered top honors from the Illinois Associated Press and the Association of Capitol Reporters and Editors, and is proud to have earned a pair of Emmys as part of the WTTW team.

 Vinicky received her master’s degree in Public Affairs Reporting from the University of Illinois Springfield and has degrees in political science and journalism from the University of Illinois at Urbana-Champaign.
 She began her career in the Chicago suburbs (where she grew up) as a newspaper reporter.
-She loves mustard, hot sauce, podcasts, yoga and traveling (though she doesn’t do nearly enough of it).
+Vinicky is always looking for stories to tell, foods to try, books to read and new places to discover.